 - In a small skillet, melt 1 tablespoon butter with olive oil.
 Add flour and stir well to make a white sauce / roux.
 Cook just until the mixture starts to brown, stirring occasionally.

 - Stir into the simmering bean and shrimp mixture.
 Taste for seasoning.
 Cook over low heat another 5 minutes, then serve warm over rice.

 Butterbeans and Tomatoes

-In a skillet add about 1 tsp oil and sauté the onions and garlic with salt.
+- In a skillet add about 1 teaspoon oil and sauté the onions and garlic with salt.
 When slightly soft, add the carrots.
 Chopping them small helps to cook it faster.
 Add the tomatoes, the dried herbs and the tomato paste.
-Add about 1/2 to 3/4 cup water and cook it in high heat.
+Add about ½ to ¾ cup water and cook it in high heat.
 We want the tomatoes to get mushy and well cooked without any raw smell.
-In fact it gets aromatic with the herbs – esp.
-Oregano.
+In fact it gets aromatic with the herbs – especially Oregano.
 When most of the water has been absorbed, add the beans.
 Make sure to rinse the canned beans in cold water first.

 - Add the sugar (or more if required).
 The sugar is to balance any tart/sour taste from the tomatoes and cutting down the acidity.
 Add the cilantro and give it a toss until well stirred with the tomato mixture.
 Make sure to be gentle since the beans can disintegrate.
 Serve hot.